Eastern SierRa, CALIFORNIA

-This is a 5-night, 6-day workshop.
-The adventure begins at noon on October 30 and ends at 3 p.m. after the group slideshow on November 4.
-There will be an optional farewell supper after the slideshow.
+This was a 5-night, 6-day workshop.
+The adventure began at noon on October 30 and ended at 3 p.m. after the group slideshow on November 4.
+There was an optional farewell supper after the slideshow.

 Workshop leaders: Lance Keimig & Tim Cooper (learn more about your teachers)

 Official websites: Alabama Hills (BLM), Ancient Bristlecone Pine Forest

 The Workshop Experience

 This workshop occurs just before the full moon, and is intended intended primarily for photographers who are interested in light painting by moonlight.
 The workshop will feature three nights at the Alabama Hills in California’s Eastern Sierra, one night at the Ancient Bristlecone Pine Forest in the White Mountains, and one night photographing in a special mystery spot.

 Participants must have at least basic photo skills, know their cameras well, and be comfortable shooting RAW in manual mode with a DSLR or high-end mirrorless camera.
 You’ll go home after the workshop with a solid grasp of night photography in a moonlit environment, and a good foundation in light painting techniques.
 Topics covered will include scouting and planning, composing and focusing in low light, optimizing exposure for RAW capture and development with Lightroom, and light painting.

 Those with more experience are welcome, and we will offer guidance in the field if you mainly want to concentrate on creating portfolio images or more advanced techniques.
 The workshop is limited to 14 participants.

 Our locations are vast, so everyone will be able to spread out and not get in one another’s way.
 Each participant will have the opportunity to work one-on-one with Tim and Lance in the field.